John Van Wisse

-John Van Wisse born during 1972 or 1973 is a veteran Australian swimmer and swim coach.
+John Van Wisse born in 1972 or 1973 is a veteran Australian swimmer and swim coach.
 He has been swimming since at least the 1990s.

 Van Wisse set a record when he ran, swam and cycled from London to Paris.

 Swimming

-Van Wisse swims to make money for charity.
+Van Wisse swims to raise money for charity.

 Van Wisse started training at the Brighton swimming Baths when he was a teenager.

 Dawn Fraser is someone Van Wisse says he credits to for his endurance.

 Van Wisse trained the youngest swimmer to swim the triple crown Dan Canta.

 British-Australian comedian David Brooks created a movie Crossing the Line: John van Wisse about Van Wisse's 483 km record-breaking Arch 2 Arc ultra-triathlon in August 2014.

 Personal life

-Van Wisse is the brother of fellow long distance swimmer Tammy van Wisse.
+Van Wisse is the brother of fellow long-distance swimmer Tammy van Wisse.